Drinkopi53/EscrowFlow/README.md

 ## Usage
 - **Setup Contract:** Use the UI to define bonus, KPI (e.g., 5 commits in 3 days), and deposit funds.
-- **Monitor Performance:** View real-time commit data from GitHub.
+- **Monitor Performance:** View real-time commit data from GitHub, task statuses from Trello and Jira.
 - **Receive Payout:** Bonus automatically sent to worker’s wallet if targets are met.

+## Documentation and Memory Bank
+- Comprehensive and unambiguous documentation is maintained in the `memory-bank/` folder.
+- The memory bank provides clear guidance on architecture, implementation plans, technology stack, and step-by-step instructions to ensure a strong foundation for development.

 ## Future Enhancements
-- Support for Trello/Jira integration.
+- Enhanced integration with Trello and Jira APIs.
 - Multi-metric performance tracking.
-- Advanced UI with analytics.
+- Advanced UI with analytics and notifications.

 ## License
 MIT License